Robert, I presume you are aware of the German website Europäische

 Bill Baillie, Kennington

-creed of Fascism.
-As such, those who foolishly attempt to revive any form of Fascism are our enemies because they ignore the
+pre-war creed of Fascism.
+As such, those who foolishly attempt to revive any form of Fascism are our enemies because they

 the old nation-states for the purposes of creating true economic independence from global capitalism.

-trading system and the exploitation within low wage economies used to undercut other nations, thereby attacking the living
+system and the exploitation within low wage economies used to undercut other nations, thereby attacking the living conditions

 Our European Socialism rejects all ‘right-wing’

 notions based on racial and religious intolerance dressed as ‘patriotism’.
 We know that the ‘patriotism’

 of these right-wing reactionaries actually prevents many from seeing the bigger picture of international exploitation and

 oppression, that all the oppressed peoples throughout the world share one important thing in common ... a basic humanitarian

 regard for others.
 In that sense, we extend our true patriotism in the spirit of mutual assistance and not in the spirit of